 Many researchers are of the opinion that these skeletons belong to a group of Eastern Mediterranean people as well as people from Greece and Crete.

 As per history, several skeletons were found here in 1942 by a forest ranger named Hari Kishan Madhwal.
 And as these skeletons were discovered, the Britishers thought and also feared to some extent that these might be Japanese casualties from World War II but as the research work was conducted, it was found out that these skeletons belonged to a much older timeline; dating back to almost 9th century, i.e., about 1,200 years old.

-Along with these skeletons, various other things like wooden artefacts leather slippers and rings were also retrieved.
-The second set of skeletons which was found belonged to the 19th century.
+Along with these skeletons, various other things like wooden artifacts leather slippers, and rings were also retrieved.
+The second set of skeletons that was found belonged to the 19th century.

 Many also claim that these bones and skulls belong to General Zorawar Singh and his men from Kashmir who had died due to the repercussions of extreme weather conditions.

 Another horde affirms that these skeletons belong to King Jasdhaval of Kannauj and his wife along with their servants and possibly some soldiers.
 As per the local legend, the Raja was going for pilgrimage to Nanda Devi when they faced a ferocious hailstorm due to which all of them perished.

 Shaped like a horseshoe, this adorable town exudes pre-colonial British vibes.
 All Almora has to promise is lots of fun, adventure, and unforgettable moments of a lifetime to you.